pb866/fits/README.md

     julia photMCM.jl <scenario name>

-The scenario name is the name as define by the parameter `outfil` in the TUV input file, i.e. the file name without the `.txt` file ending.
+The scenario name is the name defined by the parameter `outfil` in the TUV input file, i.e. the file name without the `.txt` file ending.